Time per visit

 Functional medicine is a way of practicing medicine that asks 'what's driving this across all the systems involved?' instead of 'what's the diagnosis and the treatment for it?'
 In practice that means longer visits, broader labs, and treatment plans built around what the labs actually show — across hormonal, metabolic, thyroid, inflammatory, micronutrient, and gut systems.
 It uses the same labs, medications, and evidence base as conventional medicine, just deployed differently and with the time to interpret across systems.
 The Institute for Functional Medicine (IFM) and the American Academy of Anti-Aging Medicine (A4M) maintain the rigorous certification pathways.
 Dr. Scribner holds the A4M Fellowship.

 Naturopathic doctors (NDs) train in four-year programs that cover both conventional and natural medicine, with a strong emphasis on lifestyle, nutrition, and botanical interventions.
 They do excellent work and are an important part of the Bellingham healthcare ecosystem.
 Functional medicine — as practiced at MBM — is MD-led.
-Dr. Scribner is a board-certified emergency physician (FACEP) with twenty years of acute-care training plus the A4M Fellowship.
-That training brings full prescribing authority (including compounding and controlled substances), acute-care pattern recognition, hospital privileges, and specialist relationships built over two decades at PeaceHealth St. Joseph.
+Dr. Scribner is a board-certified emergency physician (FACEP) with nearly two decades in medicine, fifteen of those in emergency medicine, plus the A4M Fellowship.
+That training brings full prescribing authority (including compounding and controlled substances), acute-care pattern recognition, hospital privileges, and specialist relationships built over fifteen years at PeaceHealth St. Joseph.
 The right choice depends on what you're optimizing for.
 Both approaches have their place.

 Yes, when practiced with evidence-based rigor.
 The concerns about functional medicine are real and worth taking seriously: some practitioners over-order tests that don't change clinical decisions, and some over-prescribe supplements for financial rather than clinical reasons.
 Both happen and both are failures of practice, not inherent to the discipline.
 MBM tests when the test will change what we do, prescribes supplements when labs document a deficiency, and grounds treatment recommendations in published evidence.
 The A4M Fellowship requires rigorous coursework and re-certification.
 Functional medicine isn't a replacement for conventional medicine — for acute infection, surgical conditions, cancer, and many other categories, conventional medicine is the right tool.
 Functional medicine fills the gap where conventional primary care has too little time and too narrow a lab panel to properly investigate complex chronic symptoms.